nicl/nicl.github.com/_posts/2012-05-24-developers-and-drupal.md

 Anyway, enough of the moaning.
 What are you suggesting?!
 --------------------------------------------------------

 What can we, in the Drupal community do, to tackle the above?
 Well, to start we should be as radical as possible with Drupal 8.
-In my mind this means going for WSCCI and CMI full-fat versions, no holding back, and leveraging Symphony and other frameworks where possible to replace some of the cruft.\*
+In my mind this means going for WSCCI and CMI full-fat versions, no holding back, and leveraging Symfony and other frameworks where possible to replace some of the cruft.\*

 But some of the problems are not going to go away soon, because the 'athletic developer' I describe is not the only or even the core Drupal stakeholder.
 There is an inherent tension between business interests of cheap and rapid mass-development and backward-compatibility, and the uber-advanced glowing Drupal that the keen developer  would like to see and work on.